geraldooi/spacex-starlink-data/README.md

 Once the Airflow Kubernetes is configured correctly, I may want to migrate my current tasks (which used Python operators) to the `KubernetesPodOperator`, including dbt transformation task.

 Once Airflow is running in Kubernetes and the data pipeline is working as expected, the next step would be to implement alerts and notifications.
-Currently, we have to log into the Airflow UI to check if the pipeline has run successfully.
+Currently, we have to login into the Airflow UI to check if the pipeline has run successfully.
 It would be better to have alerts and notifications sent directly to a chat application (e.g. Slack).